-Well, at least we had a Plan C. Today, we had a snorkel survey to do.
+Well, at least we had a Plan C. Today, we had a snorkel survey to assist.

-Sibu Island tends to have more days of low visibility than other islands further north.
-This is the downside for underwater recreational activities here.
+Sibu Island tends to have more days of low visibility compared to other islands further north.
+This is the main risk for underwater recreational activities here.

-That morning, out at sea, we could see that the water was not clear that day.
+Out at sea, we could see that the water was not clear that day.
 The day began with cloud, making the water seem even darker.
-(However, the day cleared later, enough to give Jason the worst sunburn I have ever seen, decidedly awarding me victory in our debate over whether it was smart or dumb to swim with a shirt on).
+(However, the day cleared later, enough to give Jason the worst sunburn I have ever seen, decidedly awarding me victory in our debate over whether it was smart or dumb to swim with a shirt on!)

 We looked out for breaks in the water surface as we passed through the ‘cafeteria’.
 The boatman claimed to see a dugong slightly breach the water in the distance, but we could not make it out.

-So we sped onward to the coral reefs of Pulau Sibu Kukus.
+So we sped onward to the coral reefs of Pulau Sibu Kukus for the survey.

 Coral bleaching survey at Pulau Kukus

-My friend asked us to swim over the corals and come back with a ballpark estimate of the ratio of bleached to healthy coral.
-I already knew what the two looked like, and also knew to look close at algae-covered coral since the algae could be masking the white.
+Yun asked us to swim over the corals and come back with a ballpark estimate of the ratio of bleached to healthy coral.
+I already knew the difference between the two.
+I also knew to look closer at algae-covered coral, since the algae could be masking the white.

 The coral reef was already entirely bleached, even though the elevated sea temperatures had only just begun.
 The reef was a ghostly white sculpture on the sea floor, utterly naked.
 The few colourful reef fish swimming over them stood out brightly.
 I have not the heart to upload an image, and hope the reef has recovered.

 Going a bit deeper, the bleaching effect was more mixed.
 And the staghorn field seemed to be intact.

 The Back-to-the-Drawing-Board Plan

-Upon return to Sibu Island, we left Yun to his work, and hoped the Marine Park was happy with the intel.
+Upon our return to Sibu Island, we left Yun to his work, and hoped the Marine Park was happy with the data.
 I promised him all the photos from my snorkelling camera.